zdravkov/kendo-docs/getting-started/mobile/view.md

 ---
-title: Mobile View Overview
+title: Mobile View
 slug: gs-mobile-view
 tags: getting-started,mobile
 publish: true
 ---

-# Mobile View Overview
+# Mobile View

 The Kendo mobile View widget represents a screen in the kendo mobile Application.
 The Application automatically instantiates a mobile View for each element with a `role` data attribute set